Agile-IoT/Practical-Cryptdb_Docker/README.md

     sudo docker run -d --name cryptdb_v1 -p 3399:3399 cryptdb:v1

 Cryptdb server will start automatically and is accessible through the specified **port-in**

+### To use CryptDB in a stack, add the following to docker-compose.yml

+    agile-cryptdb:
+      container_name: agile-cryptdb
+      hostname: agile-cryptdb
+      image: agileiot/Practical-Cryptdb_Docker
+      restart: always
+      depends_on:
+        - agile-cryptdb-backend
+      ports:
+        - 3399:3399/tcp

+    agile-cryptdb-backend:
+      container_name: agile-cryptdb-backend
+      hostname: agile-cryptdb-backend
+      image: agileiot/agile-cryptdb-backend
+      restart: always
+      ports:
+        - 3306:3306/tcp
+      environment:
+        MYSQL_ROOT_PASSWORD: root
+      volumes:
+        - $DATA/agile-cryptdb-backend:/var/lib/mysql

+This will start both, the MySQL backend with the CryptDB libraries and the CryptDB proxy.
+It is possible to run the two components on different devices.